‘OG Insta Golf Girl’ Paige Spiranac Flaunts Her Insane Cleavage In A Skintight Tank

 “I think you just busted my phone,” teased a third, with a smiley face emoji.

-Paige has a long history with golf, and played as a college student, both at the University of Arizona and San Diego State University.
+Paige has a long history with golf and played as a college student, both at the University of Arizona and San Diego State University.
 While at the latter, her team won the Mountain West Conference Championship.
 She has also played in the Colorado Women’s Open and has won at the Scottsdale’s Orange Tree Country Club on the Cactus Tour.

 Though Paige most generally posts golf-related shots, like a previous clip where she nearly spilled out of her top, the most recent sweatpants pic was actually not the only casual photo that she shared this past week.
 She also uploaded a picture where she sizzled in a white tank dress.